boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/date-picker.md

 Using this option, you can enable or disable hierarchical top N filtering.
 While applying the Top N filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of dimension columns added.

 When the `Enable Hierarchical Filtering` is enabled, the Top N will be applied for each individual column separately based on the number set for each column.

+#### Show Filter

+This feature allows you to toggle the visibility of the `Filter` icon for the datepicker widget when the `Act as Master Widget` option is enabled.

 #### Container Appearance